Over 30 Pelicans Found Mutilated On Orange County Coastline

-HUNTINGTON BEACH, Calif.
-(AP) — More than 30 brown pelicans have been viciously attacked and mutilated along a coastal stretch of Orange County, a wildlife care organization said Monday.
+HUNTINGTON BEACH (AP) — More than 30 brown pelicans have been viciously attacked and mutilated along a coastal stretch of Orange County, a wildlife care organization said Monday.

-At least 22 of the rescued pelicans had their wings broken so severely that bones came through the skin, according to the nonprofit Wetlands and Wildlife Care Center.READ MORE: Quentin Black Of Moreno Valley Arrested In Hit-And-Run Crash That Killed Long Beach Security Guard Derrick Smith
+At least 22 of the rescued pelicans had their wings broken so severely that bones came through the skin, according to the nonprofit Wetlands and Wildlife Care Center.READ MORE: Fire Crews Stop Forward Progress On Brush Fire Near 73 Freeway In Laguna Beach

+“We went straight into emergency surgery to flush all of the debris out of the open wound so the bone was protruding through the skin and the wing was twisted, probably because the bird was in the surf,” said Dr. Elizabeth Wood, a veterinarian.

 Officials are asking anyone with information on the attacks to contact authorities.

-“We need your help to find whomever is performing this atrocious act,” the center said in a statement.READ MORE: Dodger Stadium To Be At Full Capacity For First Time Since 2019
+“We need your help to find whoever is performing this atrocious act,” the center said in a statement.READ MORE: Huntington Beach Police Department Receives $62,000 Grant Targeting Illegal Sale Of Alcohol To Minors

-A total of 32 injured pelicans have been found between San Clemente and Huntington Beach over the past eight months, said Debbie McGuire, the center’s director.
+A total of 32 injured pelicans have been found between San Clemente and Huntington Beach over the past eight months, said Debbie McGuire, executive director of the Wetlands & Wildlife Care Center.

+“They would actually have to a hold of the bird and do something hard to break it because that’s a good sturdy bone,” said McGuire.

 More information is expected Wednesday at a joint news conference by the wildlife care center and the state Department of Fish and Wildlife.

-“These are very serious injuries that require emergency surgeries and long term care,” Dr. Elizabeth Wood, a veterinarian, said in the statement.MORE NEWS: 2 Arrested After 300 Beachgoers Clash With Police In Oxnard
+“These are very serious injuries that require emergency surgeries and long-term care,” said Dr. Wood.MORE NEWS: Police Investigating Fatal Stabbing At Park La Brea Apartments; Suspect In Custody

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)